-4.Harashimo – of all the parts of the Bluefin tuna that’s being served as sushi and sashimi, Harashimo is considered the least quality and therefore, the cheapest.
+4.Harashimo – of all the parts of the Bluefin tuna that are being served as sushi and sashimi, Harashimo is considered the least quality and, therefore, the cheapest.
 This is the meat found towards the bottom part of the tail and has a lot of tendons in it.

-5.Kama-toro – this is the meat found from the chin area of the fish.
-The meat here is a lot firmer than O-toro, although it has an O-toro in it; just lesser.
+5.Kama-toro – this is the meat found in the chin area of the fish.
+The meat here is a lot firmer than O-toro, although it has an O-toro in it, just less.
 This part is more suitable for grilling rather than being eaten raw because it has a lot of red meat and tendons.
 But, hey, whatever floats your boat!

 6.Noten – this part can be found on the forehead of the fish, which is composed of meat, fats, and tendons.
 It has a kind of juicy but a bit more firm texture.
 This is perfect if you prefer to stew or grill your tuna.

 7.Hoho – yes, even the cheeks of the tuna have meat in them.
 Hoho is a bit firm and has that fibrous texture due to having a lot of tiny tendons in it.
-This can be part of your sushi, but a lot preferred it grilled or used for hotpots.
+This can be part of your sushi, but a lot of people prefer it grilled or used for hotpots.

 8.Nakaochi – when all the meat has been cut off from the tuna, all that’s left is this part; the thin meat left attached to the bones of the fish.
 This can still be used as part of sashimi, sushi, or ceviche, among others.